RichardGomesDeAraujo/RichardGomesDeAraujo/README.md

 - 🔭 I’m currently working as a **Data Analyst**
 - 🌱 I’m currently learning **all kind of tecnology to analyse data, and develop web application**
-- 👯 I’m looking to collaborate on **your project and share knowledgement**
+- 👯 I’m looking to collaborate on **your project and share knowledged**
 - 👨‍💻 All of my projects are available at **(will be available soon)**
 - 📝 I regularly write articles on [**my Linkedin Profile**](https://www.linkedin.com/in/richardaraujoanalistadedados/)
 - 💬 Ask me about **how can I help you with your data**